ckirkendall/ClojureGiven/README.md

 it as needed for that particular context.

-A precondition in the form "(Given [var <expression>])" creates a lazy accessor that is evaluated when the first refrence is encountered.
+A precondition in the form "(Given [var <expression>])" creates a lazy accessor that is evaluated when the first reference is encountered.
 If any variable referenced in the expression the lazy accessor is will re-evaluate at the next reference.
 If you want a non-lazy given, use "(Given! [var <expression>])".